Human talent

 For our teams, we want people who question themselves, who have dialogues, and know their environment; free and autonomous human beings who are in constant development and evolution; people who go beyond their role as employees and who, based on the tools we make available to them, can raise their level of awareness to become responsible citizens.

-This is why we provide forums for training and development, based on a set of competencies that leverage our purpose of creating sustainable profits and harmonious growth.
+This is why we provide forums for training and development, based on a set of competencies that leverage our purpose of creating sustainable profits.
 Listening, conversing, emotional understanding, self-knowledge, and research are some of the competencies we are constantly trying to develop in Grupo SURA.

 Inspiring leadership